researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Regulatory developments include S&P Global 1,250% risk weighting under Basel III in 2025-08-15.
 BaFin enforcement led to German entity wind-down by 2025-06-25.
-New discussions with Swiss regulators suggest potential pathways for European market re-entry.
+New regulatory clarity in Switzerland suggests potential pathways for European market re-entry.
 Overall health is assessed as strong with circumstantial over-collateralization to 100.65% post-stress.
 However, bear market resilience remains unproven.